Basque separatists due to finalise break-up - Journal du Cameroun

 Weakened in recent years by the arrest of its leaders, ETA announced a permanent ceasefire in 2011 and began formally surrendering its arms last year.

-In a leaked letter published Wednesday by Spanish online newspaper El Diario, it went a step further, announcing it was fully disbanding in what marks the end of western Europe’s last armed insurgency.
+In a leaked letter published Wednesday by Spanish online newspaper El Diario, the group went a step further, announcing it was fully disbanding.

 “ETA has completely dissolved all of its structures and declared an end to its political initiative,” it said in the letter addressed to various groups and figures involved in recent peace efforts.

-On Thursday, ETA is expected to release a filmed declaration confirming the end of this dark chapter in Spanish history.
+On Thursday, ETA is reportedly planning to release a filmed declaration confirming the end of this violent episode in Spanish history.

+The regional leader of Spain’s Basque Country, Inigo Urkullu, said in an interview published in newspaper El Pais on Thursday that he hoped ETA’s end would be “unilateral, effective and definitive”.

+The group “owed” this step to “Basque society and humanity as a whole”, he added.

+“ETA never should have existed.
+It puts an end to a dark chapter of 60 years.”

-Spanish press have reported that Jose Antonio Urrutikoetxea, better known as Josu Ternera, will be in the video.
+Spanish press have also reported that veteran, high-level ETA member Jose Antonio Urrutikoetxea, better known as Josu Ternera, will be in the video.

-A veteran, high-level member of ETA, he is a wanted fugitive who disappeared in 2002.
-The 67-year-old is said to be suffering from cancer.
+The 67-year-old is a wanted fugitive who disappeared in 2002 and is said to be suffering from cancer.

 His potential presence in the video has infuriated some of ETA’s victims, who say the separatist group should first and foremost condemn its history of violence and shed light on more than 350 unsolved crimes.